The Perplexing Psychology Of Saving For Health Care

 Why don't more people who are eligible for HSAs have them?
 For one thing, not everyone has money to contribute upfront.
 But psychologists and behavioral economists point out that even many people who have the extra cash on hand confront big psychological barriers to saving.

 "How we think and feel is directly tied to our ability to make 'good' financial decisions," says Alycia DeGraff, a board member and secretary of the Financial Therapy Association.
-DeGraff says when faced with financial decisions about the future, many people simply get stressed-out.
+DeGraff says when faced with financial decisions about the future, many people simply get stressed out.

-"These stressors can become so overwhelming that ... we can become debilitated and ignore the situation all together," she says.
+"These stressors can become so overwhelming that ... we can become debilitated and ignore the situation altogether," she says.
 "Or we can practice any kind of defense mechanism — entitlement, suppression, overcompensation, isolation, etc. — to try and deal with [it]."

 This may explain, at least in part, why middle-class Americans are pretty bad at saving money in general.
 Only about half of us have money in any sort of retirement account.
 And those of us who are parents have only saved, on average, enough to pay for about one year at an in-state college for our kids.